PillowPillow/ng-annotations/readme.md

 =======================

 Ng-annotations is a small javascript library that helps to produce more structured angular applications using es6 classes and es7 decorators.
-This library was build with webpack in mind but should work well with the other transpilers/javascript supersets like babel or typescript (with es7 and es6 advanced features)
+This library was build with webpack in mind but should works well with the other transpilers/javascript supersets like babel or typescript (with es7 and es6 advanced features)

 ------------